berayboztepe/berayboztepe/README.md

 ## Hi, I am Beray.

-#### I am a student of Computer Engineering at Canakkale Onsekiz Mart University.
+#### I have graduated from Computer Engineering department at Canakkale Onsekiz Mart University.
 I have finished my Erasmus+ Project in Poland.
 The university which I was studying is Politechnika Lubelska.
 I am interested in Machine Learning, Data Science, Computer Vision.

 - 🔭 Here, you may see my Python's Face recognition library project